Apply for a Mini Food Grant to Inspire Healthy Eating in Schools

 5) Do I need to include foods from all three food categories?

 If you’re applying to use money for one of the programs, please explain how you will use the money to explore all three food categories (Vegetables and fruit, Grain foods, and Protein foods).
-If you’re applying to use money to enhance a lesson plan that doesn’t address all areas of healthy eating, please show how you plan on using foods that are relevant for that lesson (for example including calcium-rich foods in the Bone Zone program).
 Consider referring to Kitchen Equipment for your Classroom for tips on how to incorporate different foods into your classroom.

 6) How else can I strengthen my application?